Nebukam/PCGExtendedToolkit/_sources/doc-clusters/diagrams/diagrams-delaunay-2d.md

 The delaunay algorithm creates a convex hull of very, *very* long edges, so you'll often need to remove them to "clean" the graph.
 There are multiple approaches to to that, the two most straighfoward approaches being:

 ### Hull pruning
-- Simply enable the Hull mark, filter these `Vtx` out and sanitize the cluster afterward.
+Simply enable the Hull mark, filter these `Vtx` out and sanitize the cluster afterward.

-{% include img_link a='details/diagrams/diagrams-delaunay-2d-hull-pruning.png' %}
+### Outliers edge cleaning
+Compute edge length' using {% include lk id='Properties : Edge' %}, then use {% include lk id='Refine' %} with a {% include lk id='🝖 Mean Value' %} on the edge' length property to get rid of longer edges on the outskirts of the graph.